 There are no tickets available at this time.

-Official Review by Anna Claire Thomas, Stadium Journey Correspondent
+Official Review by Patrick Westrick, Stadium Journey Special Correspondent

 Louisiana Tech University, and the town of Ruston, La., is very quaint and traditional in every sense of the words.
 Joe Aillet Stadium sits in sort of a bowl shape, slightly below the ground.
 The stadium, named after legendary coach Joe Aillet, was opened in 1968 with a capacity of 23,000.
 Throughout the years the press box has seen various renovations and 7,600 seats were added, to stretch the seating capacity to over 30,000 and in 2006, field turf was installed to enhance the stadium.